Is online education right for me?

 - Once admitted, students will work with an assigned advisory in the College of Letters & Science via phone or Skype.

-- Following admission, you can declare the major by following the instructions for either in-person major declaration or online major declaration.
+- Following admission, you can declare the major or declare the minor by following the instructions.

 Is there anything else that I should know?